11 min read

 While a split team sales model doesn't necessarily mean that you are discarding good leads, there is always the potential for it to happen.
 However, in a full-cycle sales model, the likelihood of losing valuable leads is significantly reduced.

-In some sales teams, it’ll be your sales executives, not your customers, who tell you they'd prefer to work in a full-cycle sales environment.
+In some sales teams, it’ll be your sales executives - not your customers who tell you they'd prefer to work in a full-cycle sales environment.
 For sales executives, it means enjoying a more varied role, taking charge of all the stages in the cycle, not just one or two.
 Also, full-cycle sales can lead to higher revenue due to fewer disqualifications, thereby boosting the earning potential of sales reps.

 Full-cycle sales models also help make the ownership of sales more clear-cut.
 By having one person prospect, nurture, qualify, and close their sales, there's less room for others to claim commissions or ownership of sales in which they've only had a minor role.
 As a result, this can lead to a happier workplace and better staff retention.